This page was printed from the Northern & Eastern Devon Formulary and Referral site at

 Please ensure you are using the current version of this document

-This is a summary of the Northern, Eastern and Western CCG and South Devon & Torbay CCG commissioning policy for the specialist management of abdominal hernia in adults.
+This is a summary of the NHS Devon CCG commissioning policy for the specialist management of abdominal hernia in adults.

 All patients with a BMI greater than 30 should be encouraged to lose weight and referred to local weight management programmes where appropriate, prior to elective hernia repair; since obese patients may have an increased risk of post-operative complications following inguinal hernia repair.
 Obesity is also a risk factor for developing incisional and umbilical hernias and as a result recurrence rates may be higher in obese patients.